-The Company utilizes the direct finance method of accounting to record DFL income.
+The Company utilizes the direct finance method of accounting to record direct financing lease ("DFL") income.
 For a lease accounted for as a DFL, the net investment in the DFL represents receivables for the sum of future minimum lease payments and the estimated residual value of the leased property, less the unamortized unearned income.
 Unearned income is deferred and amortized to income over the lease term to provide a constant yield when collectibility of the lease payments is reasonably assured.
+During the first quarter of 2022, the Company sold its remaining hospital under a DFL.